zhouby-zjl/drtp/README.md

    - A Dijkstra based algorithm to generate multi-path subgraph (GenMPSG).
 You can run: ./waf --run scratch/drtp-sim-static-dijkstra --command-template="%s drtp-config-dijkstra.ini".
 5. Afterwards, you can find the simulation results under the SIM_LOG_DIR directory defined in the above ini file.

-## Other Available MPSG Generation Algorithm
-Compared to GenMPSG, a new Heuristic MPSG Generation Algorithm (HeuMPSG) can improve the DRTP resilience, which is available in https://github.com/zhouby-zjl/heumpsg/

  ## Publications
 **[1] Boyang Zhou, Chunming Wu, Qiang Yang and Xiang Chen, "DRTP: A Disruption Resilient Hop-by-Hop Transport Protocol for Synchrophasors Measurement in Electric Transmission Grids," in IEEE Access, vol. 10, pp. 133898-133914, 2022, doi: 10.1109/ACCESS.2022.3232557. (download: https://ieeexplore.ieee.org/stamp/stamp.jsp?tp=&arnumber=9999427)**